kongtest/athanhcong.github.com/_posts/2013-07-06-how-will-users-know-about-your-app.md

 Either in a viral way, words of mouth, social media or press or whatever..., this marketing strategy should be on easy day, don't try to build it first then go to sell later.

-"Sell first, sell early, sell often."
+Sell first, sell early, sell often.